feywind/kotlin-pubsub/README.md

 for this library, but this may be helpful if you want to try anyhow.

 ### Blog post
-This is part of a Medium blog post series, will add the link later.
+This is part of [a Medium blog post series](https://feywind.medium.com/using-cloud-pub-sub-from-kotlin-d501f7d65e24).